AlexToTheSun/Validator_Activity/Mainnet-Guides/Minimum-server-protection.md

 ## Minimal server protection
 It will not protect against all threats.
-Requires more advanced security settings such as DDoS and double singing protection.
+Requires more advanced security settings such as DDoS and double signing protection.

 ## Overview
 In this tutorial, we will: